compomics/colims/README.md

 ## Downloads

 Download the colims client [here](http://genesis.ugent.be/colims/colims-client-1.3.2.zip) and the colims storage module [here](http://genesis.ugent.be/colims/colims-distributed-1.3.2.zip).
-Go to the [ActiveMQ home page](http://activemq.apache.org/) for downloading the latest version of ActiveMQ (Windows or Linux).
+Go to the [ActiveMQ home page](http://activemq.apache.org/) for the latest version of ActiveMQ (Windows or Linux).

 [Go to top of page](#colims)